signalfx/signalfx-java/README.md

 ### Changing the default source

-The default source name for metrics is discovered by [SourceNameHelper]( signalfx-java/src/main/java/com/signalfx/metrics/SourceNameHelper.java).
+The default source name for metrics is discovered by [SourceNameHelper] (signalfx-java/src/main/java/com/signalfx/metrics/SourceNameHelper.java).
 If you want to override the default behavior, you can pass a third parameter to your Builder and that String is then used as the source.
 If you are using AWS, we provide a helper to extract your AWS instance ID and use that as the source.

 For example:

 ```
 final SignalFxReporter signalfxReporter = new SignalFxReporter.Builder(